The Girl with the Dragon Tattoo: Plot

 Blomkvist immerses himself in the case.
-Eventually Lisbeth Salander is also brought in, now to assist him with research using her skills as a computer hacker.
+Eventually Lisbeth Salander is brought in, now to assist him with research by using her skills as a computer hacker.
 Ultimately the two discover that Harriet's brother Martin, now CEO of Vanger Industries, has been systematically abusing and killing women for years.
 Moreover, the behavior was indoctrinated in him by his late father Gottfried who sexually abused Martin and Harriet as well.
-Blomkvist attempts to confront Martin, but is captured and taken to a torture chamber hidden in Martin's house.
-He also reveals that he is not responsible for Harriet's disappearance and presumed murder.
-Moments before Martin can kill Blomkvist, Lisbeth bursts in and attacks, rescuing him.
-Martin escapes while Lisbeth frees Blomkvist, only to commit suicide by crashing his car into a truck on the highway.
+Blomkvist tries to confront Martin, but is captured and taken to a torture chamber hidden in Martin's house.
+Martin reveals that he is not responsible for Harriet's disappearance.
+Moments before Martin can kill Blomkvist, Lisbeth bursts in and frees him.
+Martin escapes but commits suicide by crashing his car into a truck on the highway.

-Blomkvist and Lisbeth realize that Harriet was not actually murdered, but ran away to escape from her sadistic brother.
-They track her to Australia where she runs a sheep farming company.
-Confronted, she confirms their account of the case, but also reveals that she was actually responsible for the presumed accidental death of her father.
+Blomkvist and Lisbeth realize that Harriet was not murdered, but ran away to escape from her sadistic brother.
+They track her in Australia where she runs a sheep farming company.
+Confronted, she confirms their account of the case, and reveals that she was responsible for the presumed accidental death of her father.
 She returns to Sweden where she is happily reunited with Vanger and begins to take a leading role in the newly leaderless family company.

-Vanger's promises of evidence regarding Wennerström prove to have been mostly a lure for Blomkvist and are not especially substantial.
-However, using her investigative skills, Lisbeth breaks into Wennerström's computer and discovers that his crimes go beyond even what Blomkvist was convicted of libel for printing.
-Using the evidence she found, Blomkvist prints an exposé article and book which destroys Wennerström and catapults him and Millennium to national prominence.
+The evidence about Wennerström, which Vanger promised, turns out to be weak, and the promises turn out to have been mostly a lure for Blomkvist.
+But Lisbeth breaks into Wennerström's computer and discovers that his crimes go beyond what Blomkvist had published.
+Using this evidence, Blomkvist publishes an article and a book which destroy Wennerström and raise Blomkvist and Millennium to national prominence.